 NACEP in State Policy

 NACEP works with state legislators, agencies, and college and university systems to develop quality concurrent enrollment partnerships and hold them accountable to high standards.
-As the only national set of standards of excellence for concurrent enrollment partnerships, NACEP’s standards serve as a model for statewide quality standards in Colorado, Florida, Idaho, Illinois, Kansas, Montana, Utah, and Washington.
-Seven states additionally require or provide incentives for colleges to obtain NACEP accreditation.
+As the only national set of standards of excellence for concurrent enrollment partnerships, NACEP’s standards serve as a model for statewide quality standards in 20 states.
+State policy in ten of these states additionally require, provide incentives, or encourage colleges to obtain NACEP accreditation.

 NACEP’s October 2010 report Promoting Quality: State Strategies for Overseeing Dual Enrollment Programs documents the strategies employed by six states to ensure that college courses offered to high school students are of the same high quality and rigor as courses offered to matriculated college students.